Igalia/phpreport/docs/user/reports.rst

 .. figure:: i/project-evaluation-screen.png

-This reports shows a list with projects and some data and statistics about them.
+This report shows a list with projects and some data and statistics about them.
 There are different filtering options to select the projects to be listed.

 In the top of the screen there are different filtering options to be applied to